Trump's plan to slash weather forecast funding is terrible news for farms

 Tom Driscoll, director of conservation policy for the National Farmers Union, was more to the point.
 "There are few important decisions farmers can make without contemplating weather in both the long and short term," he said.
 Fruit and vegetable growers need accurate forecasts to "schedule labor safely and effectively," he said, while big corn and soybean farmers need it so the fertilizers and pesticides they they apply "aren't immediately washed away in a rainstorm" and livestock farmers need them to protect animals from extreme events like floods.

 Trump's recent executive order protected farmers from an EPA crackdown that's purely imaginary.
-But if his cuts to NOAA's satellite budget cuts come to pass, he may just release some all-too-real weather furies onto farm country—especially as climate change continues to make extreme events like storms more common and severe.
+But if his cuts to NOAA's satellite budget come to pass, he may just release some all-too-real weather furies onto farm country—especially as climate change continues to make extreme events like storms more common and severe.